Shah Sulaimān Nūri: Early life and education

-He was educated by his parents.

 He received his spiritual teachings from Shah Maroof Khushabi.
 The recorded story is that Shah Maroof used to visit Abdullah's house.
 One day Shah Maroof Khushabi visited Shah Suleman's house.
-At that time Shah Suleman was 4 years old.
+At that time Shah Suleman was age 4.
 Shah Suleman was playing in the front yard.
 He identified Suleman as his successor and the cause for which he was sent to the town.
 He called Suleman and kissed his forehead.
 He then asked his father to keep the boy safe as he would be his entrustment.

 Shah Suleman had two wives: Romal Khatun and Jaurana Khatun, and two sons: Raheem Dad and Taj Mehmood.

 Spiritual lineage

 He belonged to the lineage Silsila e Qadriyya as below: